wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-onboarding/includes/3-extend-loan-tracker.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Process Activate Confirmation window.](../media/activate-confirmation.png)](../media/activate-confirmation.png#lightbox)

-Congratulations, you have extended the Loan application business process flow by adding another stage for loan applications in Microsoft Cloud for Financial Services.
+**Congratulations**, you have extended the Loan application business process flow by adding another stage for loan applications in Microsoft Cloud for Financial Services.